youtube/spfjs/doc/documentation/caching.md

 navigation.
 After that one use, the cached response will only be eligible for "history" navigation.
-However, if the `cache-unified` config value is set to `true`, then the prefetched response will be available for all navigation like other cached responses.
+However, if the `cache-unified` config value is set to `true`, then the prefetched response will be available for all navigations like other cached responses.